 Neonatology

-The Neonatal Intensive Care Unit (NICU) at Geisinger Janet Weis Children’s Hospital in Danville, Pa., is a 41-bed unit that provides comprehensive medical and surgical care to critically ill infants.
+The Neonatal Intensive Care Unit (NICU) at Geisinger Janet Weis Children’s Hospital in Danville, Pa., is a 40-bed unit that provides comprehensive medical and surgical care to critically ill infants.
 It’s staffed by board-certified neonatologists, pediatric residents and neonatal nurse practitioners.
 The NICU also oversees an active neonatal transport team.

 The NICU cares for a wide range of clinical conditions commonly observed in the neonatal period.
-Conditions that you’ll encounter include:
+Conditions you’ll encounter include:

 - Prematurity, including very low birthweight infants (VLBWs)